LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/basics.rst

 Welcome to Lasso!
 This guide is meant to assit you in diving into the language.
-It assumes you have prior programming experience and that you have properly installed Lasso and configured it to work with your web server.
+It assumes you have prior programming experience and that you have properly installed Lasso and configured Lasso to work with your web server.
 (See :ref:`the installation guide for your OS. <lasso-server-guide-index>`)

 The examples in this particular chapter can all be run inside